 The miracle of East Kolkata Wetlands supports 30,000 lives

-The wetlands represent an extensive network of streams and canals, connected with the distributaries of the Hooghly river – Kolkata’s historical lifeline.
+The wetlands represent an extensive network of streams and canals, connected with the distributaries of the Hooghly river – Kolkata’s historic lifeline.
 The wastewater released from the city’s houses is carried through these channels towards the marshlands.

 Meanwhile, the UV rays of the sun and heavy microbial population breaks down the raw sewage waste, thereby refining the dirty sludge into nutrient-rich water.
 This water is further filtered by underwater and superficial algal growth in the lakes and ponds, rendering it highly favourable for the growth of freshwater fish.
 The algae serve as natural fish food, reducing the cost of pisciculture by almost half.